Table of Contents

 a.
 Major Depression

 Major depression, also known as clinical depression, is typically the most severe form of depression.
 Those who suffer from this condition spend most days feeling low with a loss of interest in normal activities.
 Major depression is diagnosed if someone experiences these feelings every day for at least two weeks.
 Around 6.7 percent of the United States population over the age of 18 suffers from major depression.
-Women are twice as likely to experience this condition than men.
+Women are twice as likely to experience this condition as men.
 Men who experience major depression are less likely to seek help or talk about their feelings of hopelessness.

 b.
 Chronic Depression